This post may contain affiliate links. Please read our disclosure policy.

 More Squash recipes:

 - Creamy Butternut Squash Pasta

 If you try this feel good Roasted Delicata Squash recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
 It helps others who are thinking of making the recipe.
 We would love to hear about your experience making it.
 And if you snapped some shots, share it on Instagram so we can repost on Stories!

 This Roasted Delicata Squash recipe was originally published on November 12, 2018.
 The recipe has not been changed and new photos and step-by-step instructions have been added!

 Roasted Delicata Squash

-- Spread the Delicata squash evenly onto two rimmed baking sheets.
-Bake the squash until tender and browned, 25 to 30 minutes, flipping halfway through.
+- Divide the squash evenly onto the two prepared baking sheets, making sure they are spread out and not touching.
+Bake the squash until tender and browned, 30 to 35 minutes, flipping halfway through.

 How do you use Delicata squash?